Factbox-Front runners in development of antibody drugs against COVID-19

 * In June, the EU secured 55,000 doses through a contract covering 37 European countries, including Britain and other non-EU nations.

-(Compiled by Lucinda Langlands-Perry and Valentine Baldassari in Gdansk; Editing by Milla Nissi, Emelia Sithole-Matarise and David Evans)
+(Compiled by Lucinda Langlands-Perry and Valentine Baldassari in Gdansk; Editing by Milla Nissi, David Evans and Philippa Fletcher)

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -